 The legs are black or dark brown and often have zebra stripes.
 Like all other members of the horse family the Przewalski horse has oval horny chestnuts on the inside of each hind leg below the hock, as well as above the knee on each foreleg.

-The main moult is in the autumn when the short summer coat is zebra_stripesreplaced for longer hairs.
+The main moult is in the autumn when the short summer coat is replaced for longer hairs.
 By winter a thick beard has appeared onĀ cheeks and throat, fetlocks grow long tufts of hair, and dock hairs form a fan that, when the animal turns tail to the wind, protects it against wintry cold and blast of driving snow.